dzully/card-distribution-frontend/README.md

 ## Idea behind the solution

-This task is designed to test the candidate's ability to write a program that can shuffle and distribute a deck of cards randomly to a given number of people.
-It tests the candidate's knowledge of programming concepts such as arrays, loops, and random number generation, as well as their ability to follow specific requirements and output the result in a specific format.
-It also tests their ability to validate input and handle errors.
-Overall, the task is meant to simulate a real-world programming problem and test the candidate's skills and experience.
+This task is designed to test build a program that can shuffle and distribute a deck of 52 playing cards randomly to a given number of people.
+The program must be written in ReactJS and accept a numerical value for the number of people to distribute the cards to.
+If the input value is invalid, the program must display an error message and terminate.
+The output format must follow specific rules, including using abbreviations for the suits, using letters to represent face cards, and separating the cards distributed to each person with commas.

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 To get started, clone the repository and run the following commands:

 ## Setup Environment